ARM-DOE/sts/README.md

 **Thread**
   > A [Go routine](https://gobyexample.com/goroutines).

-**File Watcher**
-  > A thread that recursively scans the configured directory looking for new or updated files.

 **Queue Cache**
-  > A data store (currently kept in memory and occasionally cached to disk) to manage files to be sent.
-It contains the path, size, and percentage currently allocated to bins.
+  > A data store (currently kept in memory and cached in JSON format to disk after each scan) to manage files in the outgoing queue.
+It contains a file's path, size, and mod time.
+Its purpose is to keep track of files found but not fully sent and validated such that on a crash recovery, files can be appropriately resent without duplication.

 **Bin**
-  > A bin is the payload of data pushed via HTTP to the configured receiver.
-A bin is composed of N files or file parts up to the configured bin size.
-Information about what is in a particular bin (not the data itself) is recorded in a cached bin file written to the bin store.
+  > A bin is the payload of data pushed via HTTP to the configured target.
+A bin is composed of N files or file parts up to the configured bin size (before compression).

-**Bin Store**
-  > Configured directory where bin metadata are cached to disk.
-The name of each bin file corresponds to the MD5 hash of its contents.

 **Stage Area**
   > Configured directory where files are received and reconstructed before being moved to the final configured location.

 ### Start-up

+If STS is configured to send, the first thing it will do is check the cache to see if any files are already in the queue from last run.
+If so, a request is made to the target to find out what "partials" exist and corresponding companion metadata is returned.
+From this, STS can determine which files are partially sent already and which ones need to be polled for validation.
+Some of these might have already been fully received and some not at all.
+STS will handle both of these cases to avoid duplicate transfers.

-If STS is configured to be a sender, three threads are started for managing the outgoing flow: **File Watcher**, **Outgoing Manager**, and **Validation Poller**.
-A similar set of threads will exist for any additionally configured target host.
-Each target has its own configuration block.
-STS does not currently support the sending of files from a single source directory to multiple targets.
-In send mode STS will also use a configurable number of threads used for actually making the HTTP requests to the configured target.
+Following the outgoing recovery logic, four components are started for managing the outgoing flow: **Watcher**, **Sorter**, **Sender**, and **Validator**.
+A similar set of components will be started for any additionally configured source + target.
+Each source + target has its own configuration block.
+In send mode STS will also use a configurable number of threads used for making concurrent HTTP requests to the configured target.

-If STS is configured to run as a receiver, two additional threads are started: 1) **HTTP Server** for receiving files and validation requests and 2) a **File Watcher** thread for watching the stage directory.
+If STS is configured to run as a receiver, three additional components are started: 1) **HTTP Server** for receiving files and validation requests and 2) a **Watcher** for scanning the stage directory, and 3) a **Finalizer** that takes files from the Watcher and validates them (hash match and in-order delivery) before moving them to the "final" directory.

 ### Logical Flow

-1. _Source_ **File Watcher**: Files found in configured watch area and added (path, size) to the outgoing queue.
+1. _Source_ **Watcher**: Files found in configured watch directory are cached in memory (and on disk) and passed to the **Sorter**.

-  > If the queue file becomes corrupted or if the program crashes unexpectedly, the worst that can happen is the sending of duplicate data, which is obviously preferable to data loss.
+  > If the queue cache becomes corrupted or if the program crashes unexpectedly, STS is will perform a recovery procedure on next run that will pick up where it left off without sending duplicate data.

-  > The software is designed such that other technologies could be swapped in for the flat JSON file (e.g. [Redis](http://redis.io/)), which might provide better reliability at the expense of an additional dependency.

-1. _Source_ **Outgoing Manager**: Based on configured priority and tagging, files or parts of files are added to bins and bin metadata is cached to the bin store.

-  > The number of bins that exist at a time corresponds to the number of configured sending threads plus a buffer.

-1. _Source_ **Sender**: When a sender thread is ready for another bin it gets the next available one from the bin store by asking the Outgoing Manager.
-It then POSTs the compressed bin to the target HTTP server.

-  > A sender thread will only work on a given bin for a configured amount of time before it gives up.
-The Outgoing Manager also considers a bin recyclable based on this interval.
+1. _Source_ **Sorter**: Files received from **Watcher** are sorted in order of configured priority and/or in-order delivery.  **Sorter** passes files to the **Sender** such that groups of similar files (based on configurable pattern match) of the same priority are rotated in order to avoid starvation.

+1. _Source_ **Sender**: Does these activities in parallel:

+  1. Compute MD5 hash of each input file
+  1. Construct "bin" until full (or until input file stream is stagnant for a second)
+  1. POST "bin" to target HTTP server, optionally compressing the payload
+  1. Log successfully sent files and pass these to the **Validator**

+1. _Source_ **Validator**: Builds a batch of files to validate based on configurable time interval and makes a request to the target host to confirm files sent have been validated and finalized.
+Files that fail validation are sent back to the **Sender**.
+Files that pass validation are communicated to the **Watcher** (removes from queue) and **Sorter** (removes from list and does any cleanup action configured for its group).
+After a configurable number of poll attempts do not yield success, files are passed back to the **Sender**.
-1. _Target_ **HTTP Server**: Receives bin from source host and writes data and companion metadata file to configured stage area.

-  > Each file is given a specific extension to indicate the file is not yet complete.
-Once the last bin is written (Mutex locks are used to avoid conflict by multiple threads) the file is renamed to remove the previously added extension.
+1. _Target_ **HTTP Server**: Receives POSTed "bin" from source host and writes data and companion metadata file to configured stage area.
+Each file is given a ".part" extension to indicate the file is not yet complete.
+Once the last part is written (mutex locks are used to avoid conflict by multiple threads) the file is renamed to remove the previously added ".part" extension.

-1. _Target_ **HTTP Server**: Sends validation as response to initial bin POST request.

-1. _Source_ **Sender**: Removes validated bin from the bin store and updates the queue.

-1. _Source_ **Outgoing Manager**: For invalidated bins, the bin is made available to the next avaiable sending thread to be resent.

-1. _Target_ **File Watcher**: Watches for completed file and validates against its MD5.
-After validation, the file is renamed into the final destination and then logged.

-  > An important note here is that files have to be renamed (moved) in the proper sorted order as determined by the Source Sender.
-To accomplish this, a custom HTTP header attribute is used by the sender to indicate which file it must follow.
-The Target File Watcher is responsible to make sure that a file gets moved only after its predecessor, if applicable, has been.

-1. _Source_ **Validation Poller**: Once all parts of a file have been allocated to a bin, the poller sends periodic requests to the Target HTTP Server to confirm the file was received and validated.

-  > If, after some number of failed attempts, no validation is confirmed then the file will be put back on the queue to be resent.

-1. _Source_ **Validation Poller**: For validated files, queue is updated (entry removed) and file deleted from disk (if configured to do so).
+1. _Target_ **Watcher**: Scans stage area for completed files and sends them to the **Finalizer**.

+1. _Target_ **Finalizer**: Makes sure each input file matches the MD5 hash as stored in the "companion" file.
+Also makes sure that a file is only finalized following its predecessor (if one specified in the companion file).

 ![Flowchart2](assets/sts-flow.png?raw=true)